Kazi Fazlur Rahman

-Kazi Fazlur Rahman is a Bangladeshi retired career bureaucrat and former adviser, with the rank of minister, of Shahabuddin Ahmed interim government.
+Kazi Fazlur Rahman (1 November 1932 – 13 December 2025) was a Bangladeshi career bureaucrat and adviser, with the rank of minister, of Shahabuddin Ahmed interim government.
 He was in charge of the Ministry of Irrigation, Forest, Environment, Fisheries and Livestock.
-He is a trustee of Gono University.
+He was a trustee of Gono University.
+In 2026, he was posthumously awarded Independence Award, the highest civilian honour of Bangladesh.

-Rahman was born in Feni District.
+Early life and career

+Rahman was born in Feni District, Bengal Presidency on 1 November 1932.
+He earned his bachelor's and master's degrees in statistics from the University of Dhaka by 1953.
+He then got his master's in public administration from the Graduate School of Public Administration (now Kennedy School of Government), Harvard University in 1962.

 Rahman joined the Central Superior Service of Pakistan.

+Personal life and death

-His brother, Kazi Golam Rahman, was a senior police officer, and another brother, Kazi Afzalur Rahman, was a diplomat.
+Rahman's brother, Kazi Golam Rahman, was a senior police officer, and another brother, Kazi Afzalur Rahman, was a diplomat.
 His nephew, Kazi Sabeel Rahman is a professor of law at Cornell Law School.

+Rahman died on 13 December 2025, at the age of 93.